-If prosphora leads to the Christian religion with images of saints or the cross, the ritual breads associated with each holiday on the Bulgarian table are filled with rich decorations made of dough and depict the sun, cereals, birds, flowers, a symbol of fertility.
-They carry a strong energy because the symbols of the Mother Goddess Earth, the Sun God and the eternal cycle of life are embedded in them.

-An interactive moment included here is the groping of clay models of ritual breads to feel the relief decoration and symbols.
+Ritual breads associated with each holiday on the Bulgarian table are full of rich decorations of dough and depict the sun, cereals, birds, flowers.
+They are a symbol of fertility and carry strong energy, because the symbols of the Mother Goddess Earth, the God of the Sun and the eternal cycle of life are built into them.
+The touching of clay models of ritual breads is included, so that the participants can feel their relief symbolic decoration.